Graduate Admissions Procedure for the CCEE Department

 For additional information in the English Proficiency Requirements for International Students, click the embedded link.

-- If you do NOT have an EAC-ABET accredited undergraduate degree in CE, CEM, ENE, or a closely related engineering field, Click here for a list of required background prerequisite courses needed for full admission.
+- NON-ENGINEERING PREREQUISITES: If you do NOT have an EAC-ABET accredited undergraduate degree in CE, CEM, ENE, or a closely related engineering field, Click here for a list of required background prerequisite courses needed for full admission.
 The courses (or equivalent courses) listed on the tables in the spreadsheet are required.

 Our Department follows the Graduate School Priority Deadlines shown below.